 It has happened to all of us at some point in our working lives, or if it hasn’t, it probably will in the future – you become friends with your manager.

-Or perhaps you are the manager, and you become friends with a member of your team.
-As a manager, you naturally hire like-minded people and as an employee you are drawn to managerial figures you admire.
+Or perhaps you are the manager, and you become friends with a member or a few members, of your team.
+As a manager, you would most likely hire like-minded people, and as an employee, you are drawn to managerial figures you admire.

-When you spend so much of your life at work it is extremely important to forge strong relationships.
-These are what help make sure you get the most out of your day and work efficiently.
+When you spend so much of your life at work, it is important to forge strong relationships.
+These relationships are what help make sure you get the most out of your day and work efficiently.

 But just how far should these relationships go?
 There is a marked difference between being friendly and being friends.